seborama/fuego/README.md

 **The tests form the best source of documentation.
 Fuego comes with a good collection of unit tests and testable Go examples.
 Don't be shy, open them up and read them and tinker with them!**

 Have fun!!

-### Golden rules

-1- Producers close their channel.
-In other words, when you create a channel, you are responsible for closing it.
-Whenever the fuego creates a channel, it is responsible for closing it.

-2- Consumers do not close channels.

-3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channel's buffer fills up.

 ### Entry